 While simulators are a great way for superintendents and training managers to increase trainee throughput and plant efficiency through virtual commissioning, they also ]benefit the entire organization and are an asset that everyone should be made aware of.

 Oftentimes, a plant simulator is bought as an addition to a control room DCS upgrade.
 While it’s engineering-driven, it’s important that the operators offer input throughout the project to maximize their acceptance of the delivered simulator.
 If the team had a hand in building and testing a simulator, they’re more likely to fully utilize it.

 Besides sharing the benefits of a simulator throughout the organization, with buy-in from all levels in a utility, communication barriers are broken down.
 This helps ensure a project stays on schedule when the simulator vendor requests data from the control room or engineering.

 6. Be fluid and be prepared

-Perhaps the best advice for remaining on schedule is being realistic in knowing that various challenges will arise that impact the project schedule.
-Being prepared for these changes can help to lessen any burden to the project schedule.
+Perhaps the best advice for remaining on schedule is realizing that various challenges will impact the project schedule.
+Being prepared for these changes can help lessen any burden to the project schedule.

 Utilities are not immune to unplanned outages and personnel turnover.
-It is important to consider these factors when preparing a project schedule and to build in flex time to account for these hiccups as much as possible.
+It is important to consider these factors when preparing a project schedule and to allow as much time as possible for fixing these hiccups.

 It’s all about the process.
-We’ve fine-tuned a very effective “build” process through which we get out of the gate quickly and give the project the best opportunity for schedule success.
+We’ve fine-tuned a very effective “build” process, which allows us to get out of the gate quickly and give the project the best opportunity for schedule success.

-The overarching theme of our 6 tips shared in this post is communication.
+The overarching theme of this post is communication.
 Whether it’s the sharing of information across the project team or within your organization, open and timely communication is the key to keeping your simulator project on schedule.

 Did you find this blog helpful?
 Do you have another tip for keeping projects on schedule?
 We’d love to hear from you!
 Contact us